Historic Gold Rush Towns in California

 One of the most exciting activities available in Columbia State Historic Park is gold panning.
 This hands-on experience allows you to try your luck at finding gold, just like the prospectors did during the Gold Rush.
 You can feel the rush of excitement as you swirl the pan and watch for the glint of gold among the sediment.

-Columbia State Historic Park provides a unique opportunity to step back in time and engage with California's rich Gold Rush history in a way that feels real and immersive.
+Columbia State Historic Park provides a unique opportunity to step back in time and engage with California’s rich Gold Rush history in a real and immersive way.

 Placerville